yurikazliak/presentation-owasp/README.md

 Cross-Site Scripting (XSS)
 One of the better-known vulnerabilities.
 Put simply, Cross-Site Scripting allows an attacker to execute script(s) in a victim’s browser.
 This can be used to hijack user sessions (by getting cookies, session ID’s and so on), alter the contents of a web page or redirect a user to an evil site.
-(slide A7 - 2)
-There are 3 types of XSS: two commons and one lesser-known.
-(slide A7 - 3)
 Happens when the web app or API stores user input which is unsanitised, unescaped, unvalidated or fails to be encoded.
 prevent
 (slide A7 - 4)
 Employ a combination of validating, filtering, encoding and escaping methods to prevent untrusted user input from executing on the web app.
 Next
 (slide A8)
 Insecure Deserialisation
+Serialisation: transforming object into byte stream;
 Deserialisation: transforming serialised data from a file, stream or network socket into an object.
-Fundamentally, an application is likely vulnerable to this type of attack if it deserialises untrusted or tampered data inputted from a malicious source.
-prevent
+So, how can that be a problem?
+If we take untrusted user input, and dont validate them, and allow it to be deserealized from byte stream back to an object, then potencialy we can have an attack vector. prevent
 (slide A8 - 2)
 the only safe architectural pattern is not to accept serialised objects from untrusted sources or to use serialisation mediums that only permit primitive data types